csning1998/on-premise-gitlab-deployment/README.md

     Deploying other Linux distro would be supported if I have time.
 I'm still a full-time university student.

-3. **To deploy a complete HA Kubernetes cluster from scratch**:
+3. **[Example] To deploy a complete HA Kubernetes cluster from scratch**:

-    - **First Step**: Enter the main menu `11) Rebuild Packer Image`, then select `02-base-kubeadm` to build the base image required by Kubeadm.
+    - **First Step**: Enter the main menu `11) Build Packer Base Image`, then select `02-base-kubeadm` to build the base image required by Kubeadm.

-    - **Second Step**: After the previous step is complete, return to the main menu and enter `12) Manage Terraform Layer`, then select `10-provision-kubeadm` to deploy the entire Kubernetes cluster.
+    - **Second Step**: After the previous step is complete, return to the main menu and enter `12) Provision Terraform Layer 10`, then select `10-provision-kubeadm` to deploy the entire Kubernetes cluster.

         Based on testing, this complete process (from building the Packer image to completing the Terraform deployment) takes approximately 7 minutes.